dtscalibration/python-dts-calibration/README.rst

 .. end-badges

-A Python package to load raw DTS files, perform a calibration, and plot the result
+A Python package to load Distributed Temperature Sensing files, perform a calibration, and plot the result.
+A detailed description of the calibration procedure can be found at https://doi.org/10.3390/s20082235 .

 * Free software: BSD 3-Clause License